lorisbergeron/lorisbergeron.github.io/_posts/2021-04-04-organise-an-effective-technology-watch-in-your-teams-through-peer-learning-groups.md

 The approach is based on the concept of "Peer Instruction".
 This is a student-centered concept that reverses the traditional classroom to shift the transfer of information to the assimilation of information, or application of learning, in the classroom.
 It is from there that I wanted to transpose its concept to my real problem.
 More information here: [Harvard Magazine, Twilight of the Lecture](https://harvardmagazine.com/2012/03/twilight-of-the-lecture)

-In practice the result has been a real success and lies in the creation and development of collaborative workshops with my team on our work time.
+In practice the result has been a real success and lies in the creation and development of collaborative workshops for my team on our work time.
 We call this approach: *Peer Learning Group*.

 ### What is peer learning group?